stephbuon/hansard-speakers/README.md

 #### About the Unidentified Speakers
 Our pipeline disambiguates and standardizes the names of MPs in Hansard.
 Subsequently, speakers who are not MPs are not identified, as this problem is beyond the scope of the present project.
-These speakers (enter), or might simply be called by the name of "witness."
+These speakers (enter), or might simply be called by the name of "witness" or "voice from the Irish benches."
 It is important to note that these unidentified speakers serve an important role in the debates and that record of these speakers is crucial to history.
 Those who spoke in Parliament, but are not MPs, might include women, people of color, and people of another nationality than British.

 A list of unidentified speakers (with their sentence ID, enter, enter) can be viewed [here](), or downloaded as a csv file [here]().